Camcan/phase-0-handbook/pluralsight.md

 # Pluralsight and Mircosoft sign up.

-All EDA students have 1 year free access to Pluralsights learning material.
+All EDA students have 3 months free access to Pluralsights learning material.
 Its essential that all C# students signup prior to week 4 of phase-0.

 Ruby students will use Treehouse, so do not need to sign up for Pluralsight, unless they choose to.

 **To signup for pluralsight you must first be given a firstname.lastname@devacademy.ac.nz email address.**
-This is usually given to students 1-2 weeks prior to phase-0 start date.
+These are given out automatically, after students complete their prep material.
+You won't be notified that your address is active.

 ## Instructions
 The process is a little long winded.
 Firstly you must create a Microsoft Dreamspark account.
 This gives you access premium products such Visual Studio, SQL Server etc.